Inquiry hears of ‘anguish’ over compensation for infected blood victims

 Opening the hearing, Sir Brian said: “The decision to hold these further hearings was not taken lightly.

-“The slowness and uncertainty about when someone might expect to receive compensation are central kernels.
-They are not, however, the only ones.
-These matters need to be explored in public.”

-He added: “The Inquiry will do everything in its power to identify action that can be taken by the Government and by the infected blood in compensation authority to improve the delivery of compensation and to ensure that justice is done.”
+“The inquiry will do everything in its power to identify action that can be taken by the Government and by the Infected Blood Compensation Authority to improve the delivery of compensation and to ensure that justice is done.”

+Cabinet Office minister Nick Thomas–Symonds began his evidence by apologising to victims “on behalf of the state”.

+“Throughout these past 10 months, it has been a solemn privilege to have the opportunity to listen to the infected blood community,” he told the inquiry.

+“I know many people before me will have suffered unimaginably because of this scandal – I would like to acknowledge that the government has failed you over decades on behalf of the state.
+I am sorry.”

+He told the hearing that he is “restless for further progress on payments”.

-Groups representing people infected and affected by the scandal and people infected themselves gave evidence on Wednesday morning.
+Campaigners representing people infected and affected by the scandal gave evidence on Wednesday morning.

 Andrew Evans, from the campaign group Tainted Blood, told the hearing: “We have around 2,100 members, all of whom are in a desperate state at the moment since the announcement of the Government’s compensation package and things that have unfolded since.”